 Following the institution of proceedings, the ACCC may explain its enforcement action to the public in media interviews, and will confine its comments to the matters alleged in filed court or tribunal documents and its reasons for pursuing the proceedings.
 The ACCC will seek to confine public comment to a period of 48 hours from the issue of its media release.
 This does not preclude the ACCC, at any time, from referring to the existence of the proceedings or clarifying issues of fact with the media.

-We will make initiating documents filed in the court or tribunal available on request unless those documents are subject to confidentiality restrictions.
+We will make initiating documents filed in the court or tribunal available on our website adjacent to the related media release unless those documents are subject to confidentiality restrictions.

 Where we have publicised the institution of proceedings, we will publicise the outcome of those proceedings by media release and, where requested, media interviews.
 We may refer to the outcomes also in speeches, presentations and seminars.

 This includes where the ACCC is successful, where the respondents are successful, or where the proceedings are withdrawn.
 In criminal proceedings, this includes where there is a successful prosecution or an acquittal.